pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

 1. Create a Github token
     1. In Github:
+        1. Open the `Personal acesss tokens page`
             1. Click on your profile picture in the top right of the window.
-        1. Select `Settings`
-        1. Select `Developer settings` from the bottom of the menu on the left.
-        1. Select `Personal access tokens` from the menu on the left.
+            1. Select `Settings` -> Select `Developer settings` from the bottom of the menu on the left -> Select `Personal access tokens` from the menu on the left.
         1. Click `Generate new token`
         1. Set `Note` to `Token for triggering example-provider pact verification build`
         1. Select `public_repo` scope.